Charleston Juvenile Crime Lawyer

 Just like you, your child is entitled to have a knowledgeable attorney advocating for them when they are charged with a crime.
 It’s understandable if you feel helpless when your child has been arrested, but you can take action by finding a high quality Charleston juvenile crimes attorney to represent your child.

 At Sanders Law Firm, LLC, founding attorney T.O.
 Sanders spent several years working as a prosecutor.
 This experience gives him a distinct advantage in defending clients from criminal charges as he is familiar with the strategies prosecutors use to build their case.
 When you become a client of our firm, our entire team will work tirelessly to achieve the best outcome possible for your child and your family.

 You deserve to know more about an attorney before you hire them.
-Call (843) 573-8828 to schedule a free consultation with our criminal defense attorney at Sanders Law Firm, LLC.
+Call (843) 573-8828 to schedule a consultation with our criminal defense attorney at Sanders Law Firm, LLC.